 It's not an HKObject, but rather a special read-only type that you request authorization for distinctly from its component types.

 That last part's really important.

+Let's see how that works in the following example.
 So suppose we want to fetch the activity summary for today.

 To do that, we use an HKActivitySummaryQuery.

 First, we use our calendar to create a DateComponents object corresponding to today using the required components; era, year, month, and day.